RuxuePeng/Spr2017-Proj1-RuxuePeng/README.md

 3. Network visualization

-[click me!](https://drive.google.com/file/d/0B--tVLdnZKpkcnhhTFBCcjJiVkk/view?usp=sharing) to play with it
+[click me!](ftp://ftp.ruxuepeng.tech/network.html) I created a public website to allow you play with it.